opentelekomcloud-docs/modelarts/umn/source/custom_images/for_training_models/creating_a_training_job_using_a_custom_image_gpu.rst

 Prerequisites
 -------------

 -  You have created a custom image package based on ModelArts specifications.
-For details about the specifications you need to comply with when using a custom image to create training jobs, see `Specifications for Custom Images Used for Training Jobs <../../custom_images/for_training_models/specifications_for_custom_images_used_for_training_jobs.html>`__.
+For details about the specifications you need to comply with when using a custom image to create training jobs, see :ref:`Specifications for Custom Images Used for Training Jobs <modelarts_23_0217>`.
 -  You have uploaded the custom image to SWR.
-For details, see `Creating and Uploading a Custom Image <../../custom_images/creating_and_uploading_a_custom_image.html>`__.
+For details, see :ref:`Creating and Uploading a Custom Image <modelarts_23_0085>`.

 Creating a Training Job
 -----------------------

-Log in to the ModelArts management console and create a training job according to `Creating a Training Job <../../training_management/creating_a_training_job/index.html>`__.
+Log in to the ModelArts management console and create a training job according to :ref:`Creating a Training Job <modelarts_23_0235>`.
 When using a custom image to create a job, pay attention to the settings of **Algorithm Source**, **Environment Variable**, and **Resource Pool**.

 -  **Algorithm Source**

    Select **Custom**.

    -  **Image Path**: SWR URL after the image is uploaded to SWR

+      .. _modelarts_23_0087__en-us_topic_0171858299_fig1610311596365:

       .. figure:: /_static/images/en-us_image_0000001156920769.png
          :alt: **Figure 1** SWR image address